Sonoran Desert Naturalist >>> Field Guide >>> Flies, Gnats & Mosquitoes >>> Brittle Bush Gall Midge

 |

 This watercolor was done from a live specimen found in the McDowell Mts., Maricopa Co., Feb.
 9, 1992.
-Dark fuzzy swellings are the galls.
+Dark fuzzy swellings on the leaves are the galls.
 Also shown in this illustration are Trirhabda geminata, Encelia Leaf Beetle Cecidomyiidae -- Gall Midge Family

 Sonoran